College Admission Testing

 • Be testing in the United States, US territories, or Puerto Rico.

-• Student must meet one or more of the indicators of economic indicators
+• Student must meet one or more of the indicators of economic need:

 • Check with your school counselor to see if you are eligible to apply.